Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/315-network-boot.md

 **Expected result**

-`Dasharo Network Boot Menu` contains all of the needed options which are in the following order:
+1. `Dasharo Network Boot Menu` contains all of the needed options.
+1. `Dasharo Network Boot Menu` options are in order as follows:

 ```bash
 Autoboot